rainbowdashlabs/sql-java/docs/02/database_creation.md

 ## Database configuration
 The configuration of your database like encoding and timezone will be orientated on your system settings.

-The options you can change on your database are numerous and I wont cover this here.
+The options you can change on your database are numerous and I won't cover this here.

 As a beginner the default settings should be sufficient for all what you want to do.